intel-analytics/ipex-llm/ppml/README.md

 #### 1. create a PPMLContext

-1. create a PPMLContext with `appName`
+a. create a PPMLContext with `appName`

    This is the simplest way to create a `PPMLContext`.
 When you don't need to read/write encrypted files, you can use this way to create a `PPMLContext`.